Lessons in Faithfulness: Ruth of the Bible and Elisabeth Elliot

 In fact, Jesus said if you try to hold onto your life, you’re going to lose it.
 But if you lay it down, choose the pathway of commitment and compassion as Jesus did for us.
 You think you’re giving up your rights and your comfort and your convenience, but you don’t start to live, you don’t start to really experience life until you say no to your own life.

 When the Lord first challenged me with the possibility of starting this ministry, my first thoughts had a lot to do with the cost.
 I don't mean the financial cost.
-I mean the cost to my privacy, to my personal life, to my time, to my reputation.
+I mean the cost to my privacy, to my personal life, to my time, to my reputation in some areas.
 I made a list before the Lord of the things I felt this would cost me.
 The answer from the Lord came back so quickly.
 "Whose life is this?
 This isn't your life.
 You've given up your life.
 You don't own your life.
 You are under new ownership."

 Then the question became simply, "What does Jesus want?"
 He's the Lord.
 What is the pathway of commitment and compassion.